What can I do with a PPA degree?

 Course modules cover planning practices, processes and topics that are crucial for local government success.
 The Certificate consists of seven modules that include lecture and discussion.
 You will earn a noncredit UMSL Chancellor’s Certificate in Fundamentals of Planning & Zoning by completing six of the seven modules.

-You can find information for the 2017 program below.
-If you have any questions, please contact Frank Johnson at email@example.com or 314-421-4220.
+For general information about what the program offers, you can find information for the 2017 program below.
+Please note that the dates and/or instructors for the 2018 program may be changed.
+If you have any questions, please contact Frank Johnson at firstname.lastname@example.org or 314-421-4220.

 When: Thursdays, Oct.
 12–Dec.
 7, 2017 (no class Oct.
 19 and Nov.
 23) | 6-9 p.m.